HassanjX/write-a-hash-table/02-hash-table/README.md

 }
 ```

-We have written code which defines a hash table, and lets us create and destroy
+We have written code that defines a hash table and lets us create and destroy
 one.
 Although it doesn't do much at this point, we can still try it out.

 ```c